Characters of Sonic the Hedgehog: Amy Rose

 In the games, Amy is depicted as driven and competitive.
 She spends much of her time following Sonic to get his attention or make sure he is safe while demonstrating her affection.
-Series co-creator Yuji Naka said that Amy was designed "to always chase Sonic", and has made it her life goal to one day marry him.
+Series co-creator Yuji Naka said that Amy was designed "to always chase Sonic", but stated that Sonic "will not ever get married".
+An early character design document stated that Amy was also a high school cheerleader.
 Not possessing the speed or strength of the other characters, Amy uses a hammer to defend herself instead.
 In Sonic CD, Metal Sonic kidnaps Amy and Sonic must rescue her.
 When he does, Amy kisses him.
-Amy's first appearance in a Sonic platformer as a playable character was in Sonic Adventure; she is playable in Sonic Heroes (2003) and Sonic the Hedgehog (2006), and appears as a non-player character in games such as Sonic Unleashed (2008).
+Her voice samples in the game were made using the Yamaha YM2608's FM Sound Source module.
+Amy's first appearance in a Sonic platformer as a playable character was in Sonic Adventure; although the first non-flagship Sonic platformer to have her playable is Sonic Drift.
+She is playable in Sonic Heroes (2003) and Sonic the Hedgehog (2006), and appears as a non-player character in games such as Sonic Unleashed (2008).

 While some journalists have called Amy cute and powerful, others find her annoying.
 Justin Towell of GamesRadar+ and writers from Mean Machines expressed general displeasure at her introduction in Sonic CD.
 Additionally, some have criticized developers' treatment of Amy as a female character and analyzed her implications on gender representation in video games.
 The Electronic Gaming Monthly staff found her pink coloring and tendency to run from danger to be stereotypical and common in Japanese-created female characters, while feminist blogger Anita Sarkeesian cites Amy as an example of the "Ms. Male Character" trope, in which female characters in games with male protagonists often resemble those protagonists, but with stereotypically feminine features added.
 Despite this, Amy is one of the series' most popular characters, coming in fifth place in a Japanese popularity poll in 2006.
-Her likeness has been used in Sonic merchandise, and she appears in the television adaptations Sonic X (2003–2006) and Sonic Boom (2014–2017).
+Her likeness has been used in Sonic merchandise, and she appears in the television adaptations Sonic X (2003–2005), Sonic Boom (2014–2017) and Sonic Prime (2022–2024).
+Amy is introduced in the live-action film series in Sonic the Hedgehog 3 (2024), appearing in a mid-credits scene saving Sonic from an army of Metal Sonics.